yagil/tokmon/README.md

 export OPENAI_API_KEY="YOUR_OPENAI_API_KEY"

 # Run tokmon (save the JSON summary to the current folder)
+# The test uses the openai python package.
+Install it if you don't have it: `pip install openai`
 tokmon --json_out=. python3 ./tests/python_example.py --prompt "say 'hello, tokmon!'"
 ```